Who says I can’t do all-inclusive resort-style relaxation!?

 - The currency is Euro.
 TRNC is still using Turkish Lira until they are fully permitted into the EU.

 - The main international airports close to the resort areas are Larnaca in the south (LCA) and Paphos in the west (PFO).
-The capital is, in fact in the center of Cyprus – Nicosia (NIC).
+The capital is, in fact in the centre of Cyprus – Nicosia (NIC).

 - The power sockets are “British Style” so pack your Type G plugs or a good converter.